amitca71/spark_cluster_pyspark_notebook_minio/README.md

-this is a demo for local spark with 2 workers, accessed from jupyter notebook and write to minio file on local system to emulate s3
+this is a demo for local spark with 2 workers, accessed from jupyter notebook it writes delta files to minio on local system to emulate s3

 quick start:
 1. boot: